 Starlight Mints' music has been featured in several movies and television shows, with "Eyes of the Night" featured as the theme song for the 2009 BBC mini-series Demons.
 The band's songs have also been heard in episodes of Malcolm in the Middle, One Tree Hill, Californication, and Gossip Girl, and in movies including Barnyard, Van Wilder 2: The Rise of Taj, Smiley Face, and The Art of Getting By.

 Starlight Mints played their last show on December 23, 2009 at Opolis.
 All of the former members are continuing to pursue creative projects, with Vest furthering his work as a music producer and film and television score composer and starting doubleVee, a project with his partner Barb [Hendrickson] Vest in 2012, with the pair marrying in October of 2015.
 They are currently working on new music.

 Guitarist/keyboardist Ryan Lindsey continues to perform both as a solo artist and with the band Broncho.
 Andy and Marian Nunez formed a band called A.M.P.
 (Applied Music Program) in 2012.
 The Nunezes own and operate Opolis, an indie rock venue in Norman, Oklahoma.

-doubleVee's debut album The Moonlit Fables of Jack the Rider is available via iTunes, Amazon.com, Soundcloud, Bandcamp and Spotify.
-Purchase it on CD via the doubleVee website and check out the doubleVee YouTube channel.
-Allan and Barb released a new doubleVee EP, Songs for Birds and Bats, on April 12, 2019, with a limited edition CD available via doubleVee.net.
+doubleVee's debut album The Moonlit Fables of Jack the Rider is available via iTunes, Amazon.com, Bandcamp, Spotify and other outlets.
+It's available on CD via the doubleVee website.
+Allan and Barb released a new doubleVee EP, Songs for Birds and Bats in 2019, with a limited edition CD available via doubleVee.net.
 The pair is actively writing and recording new music.